 Introduction

 Agriculture is the backbone of the Indian economy, serving as the primary occupation for a majority of households.
 More than 58% of rural households depend on agriculture as their major source of livelihood (Rammilan et al., 2022).
 India possesses nearly 60% of its geographical area as arable land, making it the second-largest country globally in terms of cultivable land resources (Nath et al., 2018).
-However, the predominance of small and marginal farmers, coupled with a continuous decline in average land holding size, has heightened their vulnerability to external shocks, particularly those arising from climate change.
+However, dominance of small and marginal farmers, coupled with a continuous decline in average land holding size, has heightened their vulnerability to external shocks, particularly those arising from climate change.

 In this climate change era, agriculture is the most threatened sector because of its dependency on local weather conditions.
-Climate change consequences include the melting of glaciers, more precipitation, extreme weather events and shifting seasons (Yildiz et al., 2022, Jha and Dev, 2024).
+Climate change consequences include melting of glaciers, more precipitation, extreme weather events and shifting seasons (Yildiz et al., 2022, Jha and Dev, 2024).
 The available climate change impact assessment studies show adverse impacts of climate change on agriculture, forests and water resources which pose a significant adaptation challenge to the communities.
-Poor land management, monocropping, inappropriate agriculture practices, high levels of fertilizer and pesticide application, land fragmentation, over-exploitation of groundwater and loss of biodiversity exacerbate the impacts of climate change (Sharma 2022, Ekka et al., 2023, Shah et al., 2025).
+Poor land management, mono-cropping, inappropriate agriculture practices, high levels of fertilizer and pesticide application, land fragmentation, over-exploitation of groundwater and loss of biodiversity exacerbate the impacts of climate change (Sharma, 2022, Ekka et al., 2023, Shah et al., 2025).

-Climate change has emerged as one of the most critical stressors threatening the achievement of food and nutritional security, while also posing significant challenges to the broader agenda of sustainable development (Saleem et al., 2024).
-Farming communities in India have still not been able to align with mainstream development process and therefore, the threat of climate change vulnerability looms larger on them.
+Climate change has emerged as one of the most critical stressors threatening the achievement of food and nutritional security which extends significant challenges to the broader agenda of sustainable development (Saleem et al., 2024).
+Farming communities in India have still not been able to align with mainstream development process and, therefore, the threat of climate change vulnerability looms larger on them.
 But planned adaptation, right kind of technologies and policies for farming areas and communities is highly essential to increase the resilience of agricultural production to climate change.

-Its impacts are multidimensional, exerting both direct and indirect influences across agricultural, economic, and social systems.
+Its impacts are multi-dimensional, exerting both direct and indirect influences across agricultural, economic, and social systems.
 Against this backdrop, understanding farmers’ perceptions becomes essential for designing context-specific strategies that enhance resilience and ensure sustainable agricultural growth.
-Perception of farmers’ about climate change, therefore, strongly affects how they deal with climate induced risks and uncertainties, and undertake specific measures by coping strategies to mitigate the adverse impact of climate change on agriculture and their livelihood (Datta & Behera 2022, Jatav 2024, Bala et al., 2025).
+Perception of farmers about climate change, therefore, strongly affects how they deal with climate induced risks and uncertainties, and undertake specific measures by coping strategies to mitigate the adverse impact of climate change on agriculture and their livelihood (Datta and Behera, 2022, Jatav, 2024, Bala et al., 2025).

 Several studies have explored local perceptions of climate change worldwide.
-In Ethopiya, Tesfahunegn et al. (2016) found that farmers perceived that deforestation (93%) followed by soil degradation (88%) are the main causes of climate change.
-Similarly Saguye (2017) studied that 88.73 % farmers perceived an “increase” in temperature volume, 2.75 % of respondents perceived a “decrease” in temperature volume, 5.74 % of respondents perceived “no change” in temperature volume, 2.78 % respondents reported they don’t know about change volume and Etana et al. (2021) documented that the percentage of households with a high perception was 40.1%.
-About one ﬁfth (21.4%) of the sampled households had a low risk perception, while 38.5% of the households had a moderate risk perception.
-In Ghana, Appiah & Guodaar (2022) observed that 30.6% of respondents were highly perceptive of observed changes in rainfall characteristics in the study area followed by 22.2% of respondents who claimed to have observed all the variables (rainfall, temperature, strong winds and floods).
-Further, Gemeda et al. (2023) noticed that increase in temperature and rainfall fluctuations in the study area, the majority of the households (323 out of 442) perceive climate change.
+In Ethiopia, Tesfahunegn et al. (2016) found that farmers perceived that deforestation (93%) followed by soil degradation (88%) are the main causes of climate change.
+Similarly, Saguye (2017) studied that 88.73 % farmers perceived an “increase” in temperature volume, 2.75 % of respondents perceived a “decrease” in temperature volume, 5.74 % respondents perceived “no change” in temperature volume, 2.78 % respondents reported that they don’t know about change volume and Etana et al. (2021) documented that the percentage of households with a high perception was 40.1%.
+About one ﬁfth (21.4%) of sampled households had a low risk perception, while 38.5% households had a moderate risk perception.
+In Ghana, Appiah and Guodaar (2022) observed that 30.6% respondents were highly perceptive of observed changes in rainfall characteristics in the study area followed by 22.2% respondents who claimed to have observed all the variables (rainfall, temperature, strong winds and floods).
+Further, Gemeda et al. (2023) noticed that with increase in temperature and rainfall fluctuations in the study area, majority of the households (323 out of 442) perceived climate change.
 Most of the households perceive that there is a change in rainfall (75.6%) and a change in temperature patterns (69.7%).